iLert/ilert-kube-agent/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/ilert/ilert-kube-agent.svg?maxAge=604800)](https://hub.docker.com/r/ilert/ilert-kube-agent)

-ilert-kube-agent is a service that listens to the Kubernetes API server and generates incidents about the health state of the pods and the nodes.
+ilert-kube-agent is a service that listens to the Kubernetes API server and generates alerts about the health state of the pods and the nodes.

 <sub>Node alert example:</sup>
 ![Node alert example](img/slack_node_cpu_alert.png)